abiswas3/Random-Walks/content/posts/mont_mult.md

 {{< /remark >}}

-Now given the above constraints, one would imagine that minimising the number of multiplication operations would the answer to faster algorithms.
+Now given the above constraints, one would imagine that minimising the number of multiplication operations would be the answer to implementing faster algorithms.
-Previously, the best known algorithm for performing a single Montgomery multiplication operation required $2n^2 + n$ multiplication operations.

 {{< remark >}}
-Surprisingly, this was not what we saw in actual experiments.
+Surprisingly, this was not what we see in actual experiments.
 The remainder of this document tries to understand why?
 {{</ remark>}}